medyassinekhlif/open-generative-studios/README.md

 ---

-## Appendix D — Musical Intent Document: Role and Structure
+## Appendix D: Musical Intent Document: Role and Structure

 The intent file is the central artifact produced by the composition engine before any MIDI processing.
 It formalizes the analysis of the user prompt into coherent, validated musical decisions.